lsmo-epfl/aiida-ddec/README.md

-# aiida-coolcode
+# aiida-ddec plugin

-a ddec plugin for AiiDA
+AiiDA plugin for the DDEC code

 # Installation